LIFE COACHING - TRANSITIONS & RE-IMAGINING

-Are you feeling challenged by the changes or losses in your life?
+You may be feeling challenged by the changes or losses in your life, feeling

-Are you feeling dissatisfied with the way things are, but not sure of the way forward?
+dissatisfied with the way things are, but not sure of the way forward.

 I'm Tim Boulton, a Registered Psychotherapist with many years of experience working